rwatts3/udacity-viz/README.md

 **Potential Questions**
 1. Does the variable `age` have any affect on the rate of survival?
 2. Does the variable `pclass` have any correlation to the rate of survival?
-3. Did the amount paid identified in the `fare` variable have an affect on the chance of survival?
-4. Does the type of `cabin` selected have any correlation to the passengers' chance of surviavl?
+3. Does the variable `embark` have any correlation to the rate of survival?
-5. Does the `sex` of the passenger have any significant value to their chance of survival?
+4. Does the `sex` of the passenger have any significant value to their chance of survival?

 **Assumptions / Predetermined Bias to Potential Questions**
 1. Women and children would have been a high priority to save during that time.